r1chardj0n3s/angboard/README.md

     'continue': true,   // allow use of "continue" keyword in loops (wat)
     plusplus: true      // allow auto-increment (seriously)

+If you really need to squash an "unused parameter" message (most likely because Javascipt doesn't have keyword argument support) then you can surround a block of code with:

+    /*jslint unparam: true*/
+    ... code with unused parameter ...
+    /*jslint unparam: false*/

 Inteded Areas Of Development (aka TODO)
 =======================================